 Sure, Bichons are not big dogs, but don’t you for a moment think that they have a small heart as well.

-In fact, their playful nature and the ability to be little, mischievous fluffs, well exceeds their physical size.
+Their playful nature and the ability to be little, mischievous fluffs, well exceeds their physical size.

 Also, even though they are a small-size breed, the AKC has placed them in the non-sporting instead of the toy breed group.